drawwithcode/2018-group-work-group-07/README.md

 - Visual

-The idea was to create illustrations but not very childish style.
+The idea was to create illustrations but not in a very childish style.
 At the end the idea is to concern people about a very big problem, the game can be fun with colourfull illustrations, but there is a black screen in the back remember the problem.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/inspira.png)